jrruethe/jrruethe.github.io/source/_posts/2015-12-04-bitcoin-donations.markdown

 Many other sites use Bitpay or Coinbase to do dynamic addresses: temporary addresses that "timeout" after a short amount of time.
 Bitpay is an indespensible tool for merchants that also makes things very easy for the user; for example, on a webpage a user could specify how much they want to donate, and Bitpay will create a special QR code that tells Bitcoin clients to make a transaction for that amount.
 This interaction reduces the chance of mistyping an amount (remember, Bitcoin transactions cannot be revoked).
 Each transaction is isolated to a single address.
 Cycling addresses increases privacy for both the sender and receiver.
 It also makes creating a receipt easier, and helps clear up any confusion.
 In fact, the Bitcoin developers themselves discourage [address reuse](https://en.bitcoin.it/wiki/Address_reuse).
 Here is an example from the Freedom of the Press Foundation:

-{% img center ./02.png %}
+{% img ./02.png Freedom of the Press %}
-(Note, don't actually use that address, it is expired!)
+> Note, don't actually use that address, it is expired!

 Bitpay's temporary addresses are a blessing and a curse; You cannot sign a temporary address.
 This also means I cannot share that address with anyone else if I want to promote that website or service; users are required to visit the page, fill out the form, and get their own temporary address to send to.
 I can't build up an "address book" of websites/services and their payment address.